 Peace: Living with integrity brings peace.
 When our actions match our values, we are able to experience peace.

-Love: God loves each of us.
-God wants us to know that we have worth.
-God wants us to love ourselves and love others.
-Learning to love ourselves enables us to better love others.
+Love: Learning to love ourselves enables us to better love others.
 Without self-love we go around projecting all of our own self-contempt (harsh judgments, criticisms…) onto everyone else.
 If we love ourselves, we spread love.
 If we are full of contempt, we spread criticism, negativity, and judgments.
 True self-love is rooted in security.
 Narcissistic love is rooted in deep feelings of inadequacy.
 Individuals who are filled with true self-love are able to spread genuine love to others.